-$C_x = a_x P_x$ where C = dissolved concentration [cm (STP)/cm fluid] a = absorption constant [cm (STP)/cm fluid atm] P = partial pressure [atm]x = inert gas
+$C_x = a_x P_x$ where C = dissolved concentration [cm3 (STP)/cm3 fluid]a = absorption constant [cm3 (STP)/cm3 fluid atm]<math>P = partial pressure [atm]x = inert gas

 When a diver is exposed to an increased partial pressure of nitrogen, the body absorbs the excess gas through the lungs and into the bloodstream.
 Nitrogen dissolves into the body tissue and fluids and with time the dissolved concentration will reach equilibrium with the pressure in the lungs (Shilling et al 1976).
 After equilibrium is reached, no more gas dissolves.
 Thus if divers stay at a certain depth for long enough, they will absorb nitrogen to saturation.
 After this point is reached, there is no further decompression liability.